 The Python programming language offers an

-os module to interact with the operating system and perform various low-level operations such as reading files, spawning new processes, file management, environment operations, etc.
+os library that lets us interact with the system’s operating system and perform many low-level operations such as file management, environment-related tasks, reading files, spawning new threads and processes, etc.

-Whenever a file is opened, a file descriptor is associated with that file.
+Whenever a resource is opened, a file descriptor is associated with that file.
 A file descriptor is essentially an integer value uniquely identifying an open file on a system.

-inheritable flag that indicates if any child process can inherit that file descriptor.
-By default, all the file descriptors are set as
+inheritable flag that signifies if any child processes can inherit that file descriptor.
+Every file descriptor or handler is set as non-inheritable by default.

-set_inheritable() method that we can use to set the
+set_handle_inheritable() method that we can use to set an

 ||Boolean||A boolean value for the

-set_inheritable() method does not return anything.
-Instead, it sets a file descriptor’s
+set_handle_inheritable() method does not return anything.
+It sets the

 inheritable Flag for a File